dotnet/interactive/docs/formatting.md

         writer.Write("quack");
     }, mimeType);
 ```

 Then

 ```
 var list = new List<int> { 1, 2, 3, 4, 5 };
 ```

 displays as `quack`.
 Reflection can also be used to operate on the object at its more specific type.

-##  Selecting a Formatter
+##  How the formatter is chosen

-A formatter is chosen for a formatting operation on an object of type A as follows:
+The applicable formatter is chosen for an object of type A as follows:

 1. If no mime type is specified, determine one: